vinirmith123/sentiment_analysis/README.md

-# 🚗 DMV Twitter Sentiment & Emotion Analysis
+ Twitter Sentiment & Emotion Analysis

 This project identifies and analyzes the **sentiments**, **emotions**, and **topics** of tweets addressed to the **California Department of Motor Vehicles (DMV)**.